sif-baldr/sifchainjs-docs/docs/01 SifchainJS/Developer Guides/03 Import token via IBC and Add Liquidity.md

 stoplight-id: 25b0ca1mje2rp
 ---

-# Import token via IBC and Add Liquidity
+# Import tokens via IBC and Add Liquidity

-For this guide we will walk through the process of Importing a token from the JUNO network to your Sifchain account and then use that token along with ROWAN to add liquidity in the JUNO liquidity pool.
+For this guide we will walk through the process of Importing tokens from the JUNO network to your Sifchain account and then use those tokens along with ROWAN to add liquidity in the JUNO liquidity pool.

 > **Example Compatible with:** @sifchain/stargate 0.0.0-snapshot.0833b21 (https://www.npmjs.com/package/@sifchain/stargate/v/0.0.0-snapshot.0833b21)